• Skip to primary navigation

 Instructions

-• Soak the poppy seeds in water for 15 minutes.
+• Soak the poppy seeds in warm water for at least 20 minutes.
+Grind them with the water and chili peppers into a fine paste.

 Prep the veggies

-• Heat the oil in a skillet over medium-high heat until it smokes.
-Add the nigella seeds and fry them until they are aromatic.
+• Heat the oil in a skillet over medium-high heat.
+Add the kala jeera and let them splutter.

-1 tablespoon mustard oil, ½ teaspoon kalonji (nigella seeds)
+2 tablespoon oil, ½ teaspoon kala jeera (kalonji or nigella seeds)

 Nutrition